zainaftab2225/zainaftab2225.github.io/_sociology/emile-durkheim.md

 - Like Marx and Weber, Durkheim lived through the rapid social change that swept across Europe during the nineteenth century as the Industrial Revolution unfolded.
 But Durkheim offered his own understanding of this change.

-- Durkheim defines **Collective Conscious** as traditions and social norms that bind people together.
+- Durkheim defines **collective conscious** as traditions and social norms that bind people together.
 Durkheim assumes that humans are inherently egoistic.
 Collective consciousness (i.e. norms, beliefs, and values) forms the moral basis of the society resulting in social integration.
 - In preindustrial societies, Durkheim stated that this collective conscious is so strong that the community moves quickly to punish anyone who challenges the age-old traditions.
-Durkheim used the term **Mechanical Solidarity** to refer to these social bonds because these bonds were 'mechanical' - people are locked together with an automatic sense of belonging together and acting similar without actually questioning why they are doing it in the first place.
+Durkheim used the term **mechanical solidarity** to refer to these social bonds because these bonds were 'mechanical' - people are locked together with an automatic sense of belonging together and acting similar without actually questioning why they are doing it in the first place.
 - In industrial societies, however, these social bonds grow weaker and weaker.
 As a result, people are much less bound by tradition but rather interdependence due to specialization.
 People become dependent on each other to do different tasks and as a result, make new social bonds that feel 'organic'.
 The solidarity which was once rooted in likeness is now based on differences who find that their specialized work — as plumbers, college students, midwives, or sociology instructors — makes them rely on other people for most of their daily needs.
-Durkheim called this type of solidarity, **Organic Solidarity**.
+Durkheim called this type of solidarity, **organic solidarity**.

 - For Durkheim, a key to change in society was the division of labor and specialization.
 As members of modern societies, we depend more and more on people we trust less and less.
 Therefore, modern societies rest less on *moral consensus* and more on *functional interdependence*.
 However, this leads to what is called the **Durkheim Dilemma** - modern societies have personal freedom at the cost of declining morality and the risk of increasing anomie.
 Nevertheless, Durkheim was optimistic: he thought personal freedom was important and to reduce the risk of increasing anomie, people would create new laws and norms.